 For women with this breast type, we recommend an Uplift Plunge style.
 The angled cups help to gather and redirect your breasts to the front of your body and prevent overflow on the sides.
 For a prime example of this silhouette, try our 24/7™ Lace Contour Plunge.

 Relaxed: Breasts with Lax Tissue and Nipples Pointing Downward

 For a Relaxed breast shape, lifting support is crucial.
 Great bra styles for this include T-Shirt and Balconette bras as the wires go all along the bottom of the breast to keep you comfortably in the cup.

 Other options: Racerback

-Are your breasts equally full at the top and bottom, in almost perfect spheres?
-You have Round breasts, which work with most styles.
-But if you’re looking for natural cleavage, we recommend trying a balconette, as your shape will fill out the bra cup nicely.
+Round breasts work with most styles.
+But if you’re looking for natural cleavage, we recommend trying a Balconette, as your shape will fill out the bra cup nicely.

-Do you have a wide space between your breasts?
-For Side Set breast shapes, we recommend a front-closure bra to bring your breasts inward, toward the center of your chest.
+For Side Set breasts, we recommend an Uplift Plunge Style, which helps to bring your breasts closer together, towards the center of your chest.

 Tear Drop: Round, but Slightly Less Full at the Top

 For this shape, a Balconette style is perfect for you to help even out the volume distribution in your breasts while also eliminating any cup gaping.

 Discover our collection here: